Jeunese/jeunese.github.io/docs/ux-writing.md

 - Brief instructions, for example, "Choose a device".
 - Validation rules, such as password requirements.

-Guidelines for watermark text include:
-- Consider alternatives, like placing hint text outside the empty field or as hover text so that it persists when the user starts typing.
-- Use sentence case.

-Watermark text might also be used *instead* of a label to save space.
+There are three ways to use watermark text:

+- Without a label, which can help to save space or duplication of content.
 For example, including "Search" as a placeholder inside a search bar instead of a label next to it.
-You might use a label *with* placeholder text if:
+- In addition to a label.
+You might do this if:
 	- You want to encourage the user to use a UI element by giving them an instruction as well as a label.
 For example, you might have a dropdown menu labelled "Location" and placeholder text that says "Select one".
 	- Interacting with the UI element is necessary to continue, such as in a form.
-Having a label as well as placeholder text can cognitive load while the user interacts with the element.
+Having a label as well as placeholder text can reduce cognitive load while the user interacts with the element.

-You might use a placeholder as a label if:
-- Interacting with the UI element is optional.
+- As a label by placing the hint text outside an empty field.
+You might do this if:
 	- Your UI is looking cluttered.
+	- You want to reduce cognitive load by having the example persist when the user starts interacting with the UI element.

+You can also consider alternatives to watermark text, like using hover text so that the information persists when the user starts typing.